 2.4.6.
 With the ozonator deactivated, the flow of oxygen or synthetic air is also shut off.
-The NO2 reading of the analyser shall then be no more than 5 per cent above the figure given in paragraph 2.4.1. above.
+The NO2 reading of the analyser shall then be no more than 5 per cent above the figure given in paragraph 2.4.1..

 2.4.7.
 The efficiency of the NOx converter is calculated as follows: